What Is the Proper Way to Sanitize Food Contact Surfaces?

 - When you introduce any new changes, do so in a group meeting.
 Be sure to explain the new procedures and cleaning materials, as well as the reasons for the new changes.
 Emphasize the benefits these changes will have on the employees themselves, customers, and the business overall.

 - Emphasize the proper use of cleaning supplies.
-Even with the best intentions, improper cleaning supplies or improper cleaning methods can pose a risk to your employees and customers.
-For instance, disinfecting agents should not be used on food contact areas without rinsing afterwards.
+Even with the best intentions, improper cleaning supplies or improper cleaning methods can pose a risk to your customers.
+For instance, detergents you might use on tile flooring generally should not be used on food contact areas.